C22-PS165-Heal-Go/HnG-Backend/README.md

 ### Docker (Coming soon)

-- Don't forget to setup any required environment for PostgreSql
+- Clone this repo to target machine
-- You can use Dockerfile and docker-compose here
+- Use provided docker-compose here
 - Run `docker network create api-net` to create the network
-- Run `docker-compose -f ./docker-compose-prod.yml up -d` to start using default config
+- Run `docker-compose -f ./docker-compose-prod.yml up -d --build` to start using default config
 - Setup a reverse proxy for default port 5000

 ### Anything else